jackyzha0/quartz/content/notes/think-writing.md

 is a private blockchain even a chain of blocks.
 Its an immutable, more transparent, distributed ledger.
 Why cant that be done with a regular database?

+Permissioned (public) blockchains allow 	"anyone to join the permissioned network after a suitable identity verification process.
+Some give special and designated permissions to perform only specific activities on a network"